isc-projects/isc-dnssec-guide/doc/signing.rst

 Another way to see if your zone data is signed is to check for the presence of a signature.
-With DNSSEC, every record [1]_ now comes with at least one corresponding signature, known as RRSIG.
+With DNSSEC, every record [1]_ now comes with at least one corresponding signature, known as an RRSIG.

 ::